-Your submission should address matters contained within the Bill and concentrate on issues where you have a special interest or expertise, and factual information of which you would like the Committee to be aware.
+Your submission should address matters contained within those Clauses and Schedules of the Bill which have been re-committed and concentrate on issues where you have a special interest or expertise, and factual information of which you would like the Committee to be aware.
 It is helpful if the submission includes a brief introduction about you or your organisation.
 The submission should not have been previously published or circulated elsewhere.
-If you have any concerns about your submission, please contact the House of Commons Scrutiny Unit.
+If you have any concerns about your submission, please contact the Scrutiny Unit.

 How should written evidence be submitted?

 Your submission should be emailed to [email protected].
 Please note that submissions sent to the Government department in charge of the Bill will not be treated as evidence to the Public Bill Committee.

 Submissions should be in the form of a Word document.
 A summary should be provided.
 Paragraphs should be numbered, but there should be no page numbering.
 Essential statistics or further details can be added as annexes, which should also be numbered.
 To make publication easier, please avoid the use of coloured graphs, complex diagrams or pictures.
 As a guideline, submissions should not exceed 3,000 words.